what is artificial honey or fake honey

 Artificial honey or fake honey?
 What is the difference and why should we care?
 But then, what is natural honey?
 The opposite, of course.

-Fake honey is honey that was adulterated.
-It was real honey in the beginning and than other substances were added to increase its quantity or change its value: glucose, dextrose, molasses, sugar syrup, flour, corn syrup, starch, or any other similar product, other than floral nectar.
+Fake honey is honey that has been adulterated.
+It was real honey in the beginning, and then other substances were added to increase its quantity or change its value: glucose, dextrose, molasses, sugar syrup, flour, corn syrup, starch, or any other similar product, other than floral nectar.

 Artificial honey is the old synonym for invert sugar syrup – a liquid that is produced by chemical methods and has nothing to do with honey bees.

-I have to admit that in my innocence I have never even considered this possibility.
-Honey is such a remarkable product, why trying to artificially produce something that nature makes it so well?
+I have to admit that, in my innocence, I have never even considered this possibility.
+Honey is such a remarkable product, why try to artificially produce something that nature makes so well?

 It seems that I always forget the thing that makes the world move: money.

-Anyway, honey you have thought it was used on every bakery product – is not real honey.
+Anyway, the honey that you have thought it is used on every bakery product – is not real honey.
 The honey you read about on your cereal bag – is not real honey.
 And so on.
 You can only have real, natural honey in a jar with a label that says “raw honey”.
-Other than that…
+Other than that… no.

 What is MeliBio?
 Fake honey or future honey?